sagardamedhar24/90DaysOfDevOps/2026/day-18/day-18-scripting.md

 1. Create a `local_demo.sh` with:
    * A function that uses `local` keyword for variables.
    * Show that `local` variable don't leak outside the function.
-   * Compare with a function that uses regular variable.
+   * Compare with a function that uses regular variables.
    * **Script Code:**
      ```bash
       #!/bin/bash